Texagon-Dev/employee-handbook/tech-policy.md

 - **Secure Coding**: Security and all standard software development best practices are followed.
 - **Environment Variables**:
-  - Not stored in repositories.
+  - Not stored in repositories (Except for clientside frontend).
-  - Managed via GitHub Actions secrets.
+  - Managed via GitHub Actions secrets (DOTENV_FILE for staging and DOTENV_FILE_PROD for production).
   - Team collaboration on environment variables is handled through pinned threads on Slack inside relevant channel (internal channel) Thread name are the like of (e.g., Frontend Staging, Frontend Production, Backend Staging, Backend Production).

 ## 5. Repository Structure & Naming Conventions